Addicted to The Sims 3: Computer Games That Flirt With Sex, Murder, Mayhem - It's All About Control

-With programs such as The Sims and all its versions right up to The Sims 3, there is the added attraction of interacting with, and manipulating, a highly sophisticated simulacrum, or simulated person.You can build lives for them - decide where they live and work, design relationships, watch as they "cruise night spots looking for love" - and then follow them in a world of your making to see what will happen.
+With programs such as The Sims and all its versions, there is the added attraction of interacting with, and manipulating, a highly sophisticated simulacrum, or simulated person.You can build lives for them - decide where they live and work, design relationships, watch as they "cruise night spots looking for love" - and then follow them in a world of your making to see what will happen.

 Humans are possessed of endless curiosity.
 We like to explore and find answers.
 That's part of the attraction to computer simulations, but only part.
 Mainly at issue, is control.